mobilerider/EdgeAuth-Token-Golang/README.md

 1- Implement EscapeEarly option
 2- Implement Verbose option

-### Important!!: This is not an official library from Akamai Technologies.
+### Important!!: This is NOT an official library from Akamai Technologies.